 Abstract: This paper presents a method for improving the accuracy of degenerative arthritis classification in radiographic images using the existing Xception model after deformation.
 The proposed model modifies the exit flow of the existing Xception model to generate a larger amount of parameters and then applies the filter of the exit flow by stacking more for effective feature extraction.
 This presents the possibility of further increasing accuracy through improvements in convolutional neural network models for problems with degenerative arthritis classification.
 We then present that the Xception model is effective for that domain through the accuracy comparison between deep networks and lightweight models by Layer.

-Keywords: Knee osteoarthritis; Deep Learning; Model Lightweight; Convolutional Neural Network
+Keywords: Knee osteoarthritis; deep learning; model lightweight; convolutional neural network

 1 Introduction